webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 ### Data sharing

-As discussed earlier, webpack loaders can be chained.
-So, along with passing the content(source code) with the next chained loader, we can even share data to next loader.
-There are two ways to share data among loaders.
+webpack loaders can be chained and share data with the next chained loader.
+To share data with the next chained loader, pass it alongside the content (source code).
+Do it by using the `this.callback` method of raw loaders.
+In raw method _(the default exported function)_, pass data using the fourth argument of `this.callback`:

 __Using `this.callback` method of raw loaders__